Poetry Delights © these poems are the property of Marilyn Cook

 I had earlier discovered I had a talent for writing poetry.
 We used to do craft markets and we made poetry books and printed poems on photographs.
 My friendship poems seem to resonate with our customers and my bereavement poems made people cry.
 So I decided I wanted to try and help people through my poetry.
 I had been on such a roller coaster of emotions I felt like I wanted to help other people going through their own roller coaster; I wanted to help them on their journey with my words, my poetry.
 This was how I wanted to spend some of my valuable time.

-It feels amazing that at last I am doing something I love and helping people at the same time.
-Oh, I mustn’t forget that I am also enjoying every minute of my life, retirement really is wonderful.
+It feels amazing that at last I am doing something I love and my poetry is helping people too.
+Oh, and I mustn’t forget that I am also enjoying every minute of my life, retirement really is wonderful!